 Despite its strengths, Google also faces weaknesses, including data privacy concerns and occasional algorithm updates impacting search results or bots manipulating search engine mechanisms.

 However, one of the significant opportunities for Google lies in the growth of mobile internet usage, allowing the company to expand its mobile advertising and app-based services.

 Also, Google, like any other business, have its own threats.
-For instance, increasing regulatory scrutiny and competition from other tech giants like Amazon and Facebook.
+For instance, it is increasing regulatory scrutiny and competition from other tech giants like Amazon and Facebook.